guillermo-carrasco/BestPracticesWorkshop/README.md

 import os, sys
 ```

-If importing within the same package though, this is ok:
+Multiple submodule imports on the same line are okay:
 ```python
 from subprocess import Popen, PIPE
 ```